21st Century anti-alcohol activists want to vilify responsible drinking.

 by John Doyle

-Over seventy-five years ago, states began voting to ratify the 21st Amendment.
-That marked an important milestone on the road to ending Prohibition nationwide.
+Over 80 years ago, states began voting to ratify the 21st Amendment.
+That marked an important milestone on the road to ending National Prohibition.
 But a subtler and more insidious movement is now using a back-door approach to de-legitimize social drinking.
 Some people call it “Prohibition drip by drip” promoted by anti-alcohol activist

 Robert Wood Johnson Foundation

-The foundation has contributed more than $265 million in five years to notable anti-alcohol organizations.
-These have used that money to fund studies, seminars, fellowships and community outreach programs.
+The foundation has contributed more than $265 million in five years to notable anti-alcohol groups.
+These have used that money to fund studies, seminars, fellowships and community outreach.
 All of these attack adult beverage consumption in various ways.
 These multimillion-dollar checks have financed an army of like-minded advocacy, anti-alcohol activist, grass-roots and “research” organizations.
 All are aimed at reducing even responsible consumption.

 The collective result is a simultaneous, multi-pronged offensive on the way adult beverages are perceived, distributed, sold and consumed.
 This assault is designed not to address product abuse but simply to get everyone to drink less.